Posted by at 12:00AM - Comments: (7)

 The most familiar knot of this type is a rolling hitch.
 While an ordinary rolling hitch might work fine on an awning, it loses its effectiveness as loads and rope diameters increase.
 Beth and Evans rely on a gripping hitch in another critical situationóto form a bridle for their drogue when running before a gale.
 For this type of use, a rolling-hitch simply wonít do.

-Since spring is a good time to review your sailing knots, Iíve listed the findings on our gripping hitch test here.
+Now is a good time to review your sailing knots, Iíve listed the findings on our gripping hitch test here.
 If you want to check out more details on the test, you can see our article online in the August 2009 issue, which includes photos and some links that show you how to tie them.
 We also have report on how gripping hitches perform when attached to chain.
 Beth and Evans' articles section of their website also includes tying instructions, as does the website Animated Knots, where you can search for some of these knots by name.
-If you are really into knots and don't yet have the mother of all knot books, "The Ashley Book of Knots," it's available at our bookstore.
+If you are really into knots and don't yet have the mother of all knot books, "The Ashley Book of Knots.Ē

 This classic gripping hitch slipped in all but one of our test situations.
 After it had been tensioned up, it was always a bit difficult to untie, though it never required a marlinspike.